domaframework/doma/docs/criteria-api.rst

 Each of the above classes has a corresponding meta class - ``Employee_`` and ``Department_``.
 These meta classes allow you to make your query typesafe.

+You can customize the name of the meta classes by specifying annotation processor options.
+See :doc:`annotation-processing` and check the `doma.criteria.prefix`
+and the `doma.criteria.suffix` options.

 Entityql DSL
 ============